Multi-Task Federated Learning for Personalised Deep Neural Networks in Edge Computing: Introduction

 \item{Due to the non-IID nature of client datasets, the performance of the global FL model may be higher on some clients than others.
 This could even lead some clients to receive a worse model than the one they could have trained independently.} \end{itemize}

 This paper addresses the above challenges by proposing a Multi-Task FL algorithm (MTFL), that allows clients to train personalised DNNs that both improve local model accuracy, and help to further enhance client privacy.
-MTFL has lower storage cost of personalisation, and lower computing cost compared with other personalised FL algorithms \cite{Moreau} \cite{PerFLMAML} \cite{FedMultiTaskLearn}.
-MTFL is a general algorithm that can be added to existing iterative FL training algorithms such as FedAvg.
-We also propose a training algorithm using distributed Adam optimisation (FedAvg-Adam) that shows excellent performance with MTFL.
+MTFL has lower storage cost of personalisation, and lower computing cost compared with other personalised FL algorithms (not requiring extra steps of SGD on clients during the training loop or at personalisation time) \cite{Moreau} \cite{ImproveFLMAML} \cite{PerFLMAML} \cite{FedMultiTaskLearn}.

 As client datasets in FL are usually non-IID, clients can be viewed as attempting to optimise their models during local training for disparate tasks.
 Our MTFL approach takes the Batch-Normalisation (BN) layers that are commonly incorporated into DNN architectures, and keeps them private to each client.
 Mudrarkarta \textit{et al.} \cite{KFor1} previously showed that private BN layers improved Multi-Task Learning (MTL) performance for joint training on ImageNet/Places-365 in the centralised setting.